 The Ben-Hassrath table seems to be incomplete.
 Maybe it’s not but there are a few typos which mix up the issue.
 It doesn’t gain a plus to an ability score, but what I think you’re supposed to is use the relevant parts of the background.
 A City Elf Ben-Hassrath gains the city elf traits but they speak Qunlat, and they roll on the Ben-Hassrath chart.

-And what’ll probably be the most popular background, Dalish Mage.
-No more Apostate for you!
-Unlike Willpower this one gives you that all-important +1 Magic in addition to regular “Elfy Shit” like +1 Dex, Historical Lore, Staves, and Tracking.
+And what will probably be the most popular background, Dalish Mage.
+No more Apostate or Dalish Elf for you!
+Unlike those two backgrounds which give a +1 Willpower, this one gives you that all-important +1 Magic in addition to regular “Elfy Shit” like +1 Dex, Historical Lore, Staves, and Tracking.

 I know there is more to talk about regarding organizations and relationship rules but we came here for these stats, son.
 The book with shipping was $42 and the PDF was an extra $5.
 I’d say Vivienne and Fenris would’ve bumped up the value to make this worth it.
-This is a bit pricey for a not massive book of boss style NPCs.
+This is pricey for a not massive book of good-aligned boss style NPCs.
 The content is good though.
-Well worth the extra $5 to start reading this now.
+Well worth the extra $5 to start reading this now for the DA inclined.
 The PDF itself will set you back $19.

 I overpaid for this but you know what, I consider that extra $10 my, “Please Publish More Dragon Age Content” tax.
-I love this universe; I’m running two good games with these rules.
+I love this universe and I’m running two games with these rules.
 Green Ronin, please publish more Dragon Age content, Bioware, please approve this content in a timely fashion.
-You got more stat blocks, spells, and especially adventures I’d be happy to fork over cash for them.
+This universe has more stat blocks, spells, and especially adventures and I’d be happy to fork over cash for them.
 I could take or leave D&D, but Dragon Age is where my heart is right now.